WebAssembly/design/BinaryEncoding.md

 The name section may appear only once, and only after the [Data section](#Data-section).
-The expectation is that, when a binary WebAssembly module is viewed in a browser or other development environment, the data in this section will be used as the names of functions and locals in the [text format](TextFormat.md).
+The expectation is that, when a binary WebAssembly module is viewed in a browser or other development environment, the data in this section will be used as the names of functions, types and locals in the [text format](TextFormat.md).

 The name section contains a sequence of name subsections: